swcarpentry/DEPRECATED-boot-camps/README.md

 You'll need to ensure your laptop has a secure shell (SSH) program.
 Linux/UNIX/MAC OSX should already have one of these.
 Windows users can download an SSH client, for example, [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty).

-The hostname is:

-    TODO.ed.ac.uk

-Usernames and passwords will be distributed during each session.
+The VM name, usernames and passwords will be distributed during each session.

 ### 2. Use our VMWare Ubuntu image